evnsio/grav/README.md

 This will do the following:
 * Open ports 80 for http(s) access
 * Configure the admin user
-* Create a volume named `backup` with the grav user data mounted into it
+* Create a volume named `gravdata` with the grav user data mounted into it
-* Generate trusted certificates for 'example.com' using Let's Encrypt
-* Configure Nginx with SSL

 ## Backing up